ibm-cloud-docs/key-protect/kur.md

 ### Not logged in
 {: #kur-ts-not-logged-in}

-If you're not logged in to IBM Cloud, the tool will display an error message.
+If you're not logged in to IBM Cloud, the tool displays an error message.

 ```text
 not logged in to IBM Cloud.
 Please login first